mobiledgex/edge-cloud-doc/operator/product-overview/cloudlet-onboarding/scenario-2-vsphere/vsphere-deployment-options/index.md

 - 200 vCPU or more in Total
 - 500 GB RAM or more in Total
 - 2TB HDD/Disk or more in Total.
 It should be shared storage for DRS/HA.
-- PCI PassThrough GPU (eg: NVIDA T4) or vGPU enabled with corresponding licenses to use it.
+- PCI PassThrough GPU (eg: NVIDIA T4) or vGPU enabled with corresponding licenses to use it.

 ##### VMware vSphere Requirements: